anha7/final-426/README.md

 # COS 426 Final Project – Kitty Kourier!
 This is Anha Khan's final project for COS 426.

-## Building the Project for the Web
-Once you are happy with your project, try building a production bundle using `npm run build`.
-This will place an optimized and minified executable version of your project in the `./build/` directory.
-Test out this production build by setting `./build/` as your working directory and starting out a python server.

-Once you have a working production build and are ready for the site to go live, you can deploy your project straight to GitHub Pages via `npm run deploy`.
-Note that this requires that (1) your project is part of a repository, and (2) you have correctly set up your project's `package.json` file.

 ## CC Attributes and Credits
 Initial models were downloaded from the Google Poly project:
 * [Floating island](https://poly.google.com/view/eEz9hdknXOi)